 Diversity and LGBT inclusion principles are understood by all, including the Board of Directors, management, volunteers, staff, affiliates, and community agencies, organizations, and partners;

-Respect for diversity and LGBT inclusion are written into contracts and rental agreements with residents and families.
+Respect for diversity and LGBT inclusion is written into contracts and rental agreements with residents and families.
 N. B. Northwood has already demonstrated a willingness to follow through on this;

 Diversity and LGBT inclusion are written into the facility’s strategic plan;